verifythis/verifythis.github.io/README.md

 This repo hosts the web pages for both verifythis onsite and ltc events.
 The page is available under https://verifythis.github.io/

-The webpage has been designed and implemented by Alexander Weigl (@wadoon on github).
+The webpage has been designed and implemented by Alexander Weigl (@wadoon on GitHub).
 @mattulbrich can also be asked for most questions.

 This page uses [Hugo](https://gohugo.io/) to compose static pages from input descriptions.
 It relies on [SASS](https://sass-lang.com/) for preprocessing of style sheets.

-The github workflow in `.github/workflows/hugo.yml` compiles the pages on checkin
+The GitHub workflow in `.github/workflows/hugo.yml` compiles the pages on checkin

 In order to test the page, you can do one of the following (after initialising docker, s. below)